 LB: We watched a ton of movies.
 Trying to pay tribute to, and build, this world of Hollywood of the late twenties and early thirties we really needed to look at how filmmakers then portrayed it.
 I’d long been a silent film fan but my exposure since I’d been a kid had mostly been Chaplin and Keaton.
 Michel Hazanavicius, our director, opened up the world of that era to me.
 Murnau was probably the biggest single influence in the design of the picture and the mood of the piece.
 His films Sunrise and City Girl in particular.
 But we watched Lang, Von Sternberg, King Vidor.
 Three pictures by King Vidor really impressed me- Show People, which is about the studios at the time, The Crowd, and The Big Parade, which is just devastatingly good.
 Research about the period in general was key in trying to get into the heads of these people.
 They were inventing the language and business of filmmaking.

 Eugenio Caballero won an Academy Award for Pan’s Labyrinth, the film many production designers cite as a benchmark of creative film design.
-Working with Guillermo Del Toro, he designed both the hostile reality and the surreal dream-world of the movie.
-In addition to Del Toro, he’s worked with Jim Jarmusch, Baz Luhrman, and many prominent Latin directors.
+Working with auteur filmmaker Guillermo Del Toro, he created both the hostile reality and the surreal dream-world of the movie.
+He’s worked with Jim Jarmusch, Baz Luhrman, and designed the Oscar-winning masterpiece Roma for Alfonso Cuarón.
 When I caught up with Eugenio he was back home in Mexico after just finishing a movie in New York City with Sebastían Cordero…

 AS: How was your experience filming in NY?